airportyh/Preston/README.md

     git clone https://github.com/airportyh/Preston

-Then crack open the code and edit `presentation.md` to start writing the presentation.
+Then edit `presentation.md` to start writing the presentation.

-To run the presentation, open `index.html`, and press the "Start" button.
+To run the presentation, open `index.html`, and press the "Start Presentation" button.

 Presentation File Format
 ------------------------